nikiyaw/DataAnalysis_SQL/starting_with_data.md

 Question 2:
-Which way of channelgrouping brings is the most popular in the United States?
-How much total revenue each channels bring in?
+Which way of channelgrouping is the most popular in the United States?
+How much total revenue each channel bringS in?

 SQL Queries:
 SELECT channelgrouping, count(*) AS ReferralAmount, (SUM(productprice)/1000000) AS TotalRevenue